-YES, WE’RE ONLY on step 4—and we’re already talking about retirement.
+YES, WE’RE ONLY ON step No. 4—and we’re already talking about retirement.
 There’s a host of reasons saving for retirement should be a top priority.
 But two reasons stand out.

 First, retirement is easily our most expensive goal, and it takes decades of saving diligently and earning investment returns to amass enough.
 By starting to save for retirement as soon as we enter the workforce, the sum we need to sock away each month will be far more manageable.